 Sending a Message

-Email remarketing is an extremely effective way to disseminate resolution messaging.
-Start by choosing the proper timing.
+Email remarketing is an extremely effective way to spread resolution messaging.
+First off, start by choosing the proper timing.
 Late January and early February are the most common times for giving up a resolution.
 Thus, contacting people during that window is most likely to convince them not to give up.

 Formatting Your Message

 So what should the messaging look like?
-That’s up to your individual brand and tone.
+Well, that’s up to your individual brand and tone.
 If you need inspiration, here is an example that should give you a good place to start.

 We know New Year’s resolutions are hard to keep.
 But at <company> we want to help you treat yourself better. <Product> is a great way to <meet your fitness goals/refresh your wardrobe/treat yourself/make yourself more productive>.
 So what are you waiting for?
 Visit <company website> and stay true your goals.
 Remember: “New Year, New You.”